 - Free on Board destination, freight prepaid and allowed: In this case, seller bears and pays the freight charges and is the owner of the goods while they are in transit.
 Transfer of title takes place only when the goods reach the buyer’s location.

-- Free on Board destination, freight prepaid and added: In this case, freight charges are paid by the seller but same is billed to the customer.
+- Free on Board destination, freight prepaid and added: In this case, freight charges are paid by the seller but the same is billed to the customer.
 The seller owns the goods in the case also while they are in transit.
 Transfer of title takes place only when the goods reach the buyer’s location.

-- Free on Board destination, freight collect: In this case, the buyer pays the freight charges at the time of receipt but the supplier still is the one who owns the goods while they are in transit.
+- Free on Board destination, freight collects: In this case, the buyer pays the freight charges at the time of receipt but the supplier still is the one who owns the goods while they are in transit.

 Any type of FOB destination shipping terms will be superseded if a buyer elects to override those terms with the customer-arranged pickup, where a buyer arranges to have goods picked up at its own risk from the seller’s location, and takes responsibility for the goods from that point.
-In FOB destination shipping situation, the billing staff is required to be aware of the new delivery terms so that it does not bill freight charges to the buyer.
+In the FOB destination shipping situation, the billing staff is required to be aware of the new delivery terms so that it does not bill freight charges to the buyer.

 If the goods are damaged during transit, the seller should file an insurance claim with the insurance carrier as the seller possess the title to the goods during the period when the goods were damaged.

 In most cases without a free onboard destination agreement, the shipper/seller will probably record a sale as soon as goods leave its shipping dock, irrespective of the terms of delivery.
 Thus, the real impact of FOB destination shipping terms is the determination of who bears the risk during transit and pays for the freight expense.

 Here we are going to take some examples to illustrate FOB Destination in a better manner.